-Australian companies and their annual report designers and production houses have had more than a decade to develop better online reporting from the time the Simpler Regulatory System legislation allowed listed companies to distribute their annual reports online and provide hard copies only on request.
+Australian companies and their annual report designers and production houses have had more than a decade to develop better online financial reporting from the time the Simpler Regulatory System legislation allowed listed companies to distribute their annual reports online and provide hard copies only on request.

 So how have we done?
 In a word: poorly.

-A review of reports from companies across the board shows the vast majority of online reports are simple, static pdfs, little advanced from the previous paper versions and often harder to flick through than the printed reports they supposedly replaced.
+A review of annual reports from companies across the board shows the vast majority of online annual reports are simple, static pdfs, little advanced from the previous paper versions and often harder to flick through than the printed reports they supposedly replaced.
 Some are difficult to find on a company’s website and, upon opening, it is not easy to navigate between the different parts of the report.

 Many fail to meet other criteria for Australasian Reporting Awards (ARA) Online Reporting Award, which include having: